madisonmonteze/100-days-of-code/log.md

 **Thoughts:** Pretty happy with how the modal pop-up functionality turned out.
 Would like to play around with other ways of doing modals soon.

 **Link to work:** [Princess Dice](http://princess-dice.herokuapp.com/index.html)

+### Day 4: May 4, 2020

+**Today's Progress**: Learned how to install Theme Kit for Shopify and integrate with GitHub for version control and terminal for local updates.

+**Thoughts:** Didn't mean to take a few days break, but felt good to finally get this set up figured out.
+Took me longer than I thought it would!

+**Link to work:** N/A